top of page

 Early Fine Art Influence - "Camera" Magazine

-Fine Art and Advertising Photography became Synergistic
+Fine Art Photography and Advertising Photography become Synergistic

 Advertising Accounts, Photography Journals and Publications